'I’m just stunned': Council concerned residents don’t know where to go in tsunami alert

 Councillor Andrew Iles questioned why anyone would try to cross the Whakatāne River in the event of a tsunami.

-“You’d be heading our way wouldn’t you?” he said, gesturing south toward Tāneatua and Waimana in his Te Urewera ward.
+“You’d be heading our way wouldn’t you?” he said, gesturing south towards Tāneatua and Waimana in his Te Urewera ward.

-Many people did walk to higher ground along Hillcrest and Mokorua Gorge roads during the tsunami alert.
-Others attempted to drive south along Tāneatua Rd.
+Many people did walk to higher ground along Hillcrest and Mokorua Gorge Rds during the tsunami alert.
+Others attempted to drive south on Tāneatua Rd.

-One elderly Whakatāne resident who didn’t want to be named said she was unable to walk up the hill due to a disability.
-It took her over an hour to reach Tāneatua as traffic was at a standstill.
-Much of that time was spent just trying to get across town.
+An elderly Whakatāne resident who didn’t want to be named said she was unable to walk up the hill due to a disability.
+It took her over an hour to reach Tāneatua because traffic was at a standstill.
+Much of that time was spent trying to get across town.

 “It was stop-start all the way to Tāneatua.
 We couldn’t have gone over 20km/h all the way there.
 A few people pulled their cars to the side of the road and started to climb the hill.
 I remember looking at the fence to a farm paddock and wondering if I would be able to climb through it.”